olavblj/SwiftyRFDuino/README.md

 ## Usage

-WARNING: The code in the current `Example` directory is not necessarily working with the current version of the Pod.
+WARNING: The code in the current `Example` directory will not necessarily work with the current version of the Pod.
 It is recommended to not rely too heavily on it.

 ### Basic Setup
-#### Start the `RFDuinoManager` instance

 ```swift
 import SwiftyRFDuino